-Most established ESPs like MailChimp have been accepted into feedback loops with ISPs like AOL, Netzero, MSN, and Hotmail.
+Most established ESPs, like MailChimp, have been accepted into feedback loops with providers like Hotmail, Yahoo!, and AOL.
 When a recipient on their network reports an email as spam, an alert is sent to the sending server.
 MailChimp receives those alerts and stores them under your account, so you’ll know how many people reported your campaign as spam.
-And MailChimp will automatically remove those people from your list.
+MailChimp will also automatically unsubscribe and remove those people from your list.

 Can I check my campaign before I send it?

-Inbox Inspector tells you whether your email will be stopped by spam filters.
-But if you want to find out why your email was blocked, you’ll need to systematically isolate the different variables in your campaign.
+Inbox Inspector tells you whether your email will be stopped by spam filter, but if you want to find out why your email was blocked, you’ll need to systematically isolate the different variables in your campaign.
 Make a copy with a different subject line.
-Still got blocked?
+Still getting blocked?
 Change the content.
 Still blocked?
 Remove the links.
-And on and on.
-MailChimp has a tool called Delivery Doctor that automates this testing process.
-You’ll find the Delivery Doctor at the bottom of the Pre-Delivery Checklist (the last step before sending out your campaign).
+And so on.

 Preventing False Abuse Reports

 You don’t have to be a spammer to get reported for spamming.
-In fact, we’ve found that totally clean lists that are 100-percent double opt-in will get one or two abuse reports per 50,000 recipients.
-Sometimes it’s a simple mistake, like when an inexperienced user clicks the spam button as an easy way to unsubscribe from an email.
+Sometimes an email gets reported as spam, even if it’s not.
+Sometimes it’s a simple mistake, like when an inexperienced user clicks the spam button to unsubscribe from an email.

-But even if it’s a mistake, getting reported for abuse is serious.
+But mistake or not, getting reported for abuse is serious.
 If a major ISP like AOL receives even a small handful of complaints about your emails, then they’ll start blocking all email from your server.
-And if you use MailChimp (or any email-marketing service, for that matter), that means your emails can affect the deliverability of thousands of other legitimate marketers.
+And if you use MailChimp—or any email-marketing service, for that matter—that means your emails can affect the deliverability of thousands of other legitimate marketers.
 One bad apple can truly spoil the whole bunch.
-By the way, this is why we created Omnivore, which you’ll learn about later.
+(By the way, this is why we created Omnivore, which we'll get to in a minute.)

-And since it’s inevitable that you’ll receive spam complaints every now and then, ESPs like us are constantly monitoring abuse reports from ISPs, blackhole lists, and anti-spam networks, so we can immediately pinpoint problems as they arise and re-distribute email delivery to different servers and IP addresses while we investigate the account in question.
+Since it’s inevitable that you’ll receive spam complaints every now and then, ESPs like MailChimp are constantly monitoring abuse reports from ISPs, blackhole lists, and anti-spam networks, so we can immediately pinpoint problems as they arise and investigate the account in question.

-When you receive an abuse report, you’re kind of “guilty until proven innocent.”
-All the major ISPs care about is reducing unwanted email for their customers.
-There’s no negotiating, and they don’t have time to listen to excuses or long-winded explanations.
+Every major ISP cares about reducing unwanted email for their customers, so when you receive an abuse report, you’re unfortunately guilty until proven innocent.
+There is no negotiating—they don’t have time to listen to excuses or long-winded explanations.
 And who can blame them?
 They're too busy trying to handle countless other spam complaints.

 How abuse reports work

-When people receive what they think is spam or junk, they can just click a button in their email program to label it as spam.
-When they do that, an abuse report is often created and sent to their ISP.
-If their ISP receives enough of these reports, they fire off an automated warning message to the sender.
-If you’re using MailChimp to deliver your emails, we’re that “sender.”
-So our abuse staff receives these warning messages.
-Usually, the report is very terse.
-It hides the identity of the person who complained and usually includes a copy of the email you sent, plus something like:
+When people receive what they think is spam, they can just click a button in their email program to label it as such.
+Once clicked, an abuse report is often created and sent to the recipient’s email program or ISP.
+If enough of these reports are received, an automated warning message will be sent to the sender.

 If the complaints continue within a certain timeframe, that’s it—all email from that particular IP address of the sending server is blocked, at least temporarily.
 Scary.
-That’s why we’re constantly monitoring incoming complaints, and it’s why we have human reviewers to approve new accounts before they’re allowed to send campaigns.
-It’s why we monitor our outgoing mail queue all the time, and why you might hear from one of our reviewers with tips on how you can make your email less spammy.
+That’s why we’re constantly monitoring incoming complaints and have a team of human reviewers that review MailChimp accounts.

 Reasons for false abuse reports

 The marketer is exhibiting at a trade show.
 The trade-show organization provided the marketer with a list of attendee email addresses.
-Instead of emailing those people an invitation to join their list (along with a little explanation about how they got their emails from the tradeshow), the marketer assumes they have permission, and starts emailing full-blown newsletters and promos.
+The marketer assumes they have permission, and starts emailing full-blown newsletters and promos.

-Purchasing or renting members’ email addresses from an organization, then just adding them to their list without getting permission.
+The marketer purchases or rents members’ email addresses from another organization, then adds them to their list without getting permission.

 Ways to prevent false abuse reports

-Even if they’re your customers, don’t send promotions without getting permission first.
+Even if your recipients are already your customers, don’t send promotions without getting permission first.
 Set up a separate marketing list for customers to join.
 Tell them you’re about to start up a great email newsletter or promotions program, and give them reasons to sign up.

-Don’t hide your opt-out link.
+Don’t hide the unsubscribe/opt-out link in your campaigns.
 It should be prominent.
 People who no longer wish to receive your emails are either going to unsubscribe or mark you as spam.
 Which would you prefer?
-Some folks even place the unsubscribe link at the top of their emails, so it’s super easy to find.
+Some folks even place the unsubscribe link at the top of their emails, so it’s easier to find.

 Don’t wait too long before contacting your subscribers.
-We’ve seen lots of small businesses collect emails at their storefront, but then wait more than three months (sometimes years) before contacting their customers.
+We’ve seen lots of small businesses collect emails at their storefront, but then wait more than 3-6 months before contacting their customers by email.
 Too often, it’s with a coupon offer during the holidays (when recipients are already getting overwhelmed with offers from other online merchants).
-Set up a process where new subscribers receive emails from you right away, like a “Top Ten” list that you send weekly, using MailChimp's autoresponders.
+Set up a process where new subscribers receive emails from you right away, like a “Top Ten” list that you send weekly, using MailChimp's Automation features.

 We highly recommend the double opt-in method when managing your email lists.
+In fact, it’s a requirement of MailChimp’s native signup forms.
 Here's how it works:

 - A customer signs up for your email newsletter through a form at your website.

-- She receives an email with a confirmation link.
+- They receive an email with a confirmation link.

-- If she clicks the link, she's added
+- If they click the link, they are added to the list.

-- If she doesn't click the link, she's not added to the list.
+- If they do not click the link, they are not added to the list.

-If IronPort’s Email Security Appliance thinks your email is spam, it’ll gobble it up and shoot its remains into cyberspace before your recipient’s puny spam filter even gets a chance to look for the word V1AGRA.
-It won’t even waste the energy to tell anybody about it (like in a bounce report).
+If IronPort’s Email Security Appliance thinks your email is spam, it’ll gobble it up and shoot its remains into cyberspace before your recipient’s spam filter even has a chance to look for the word "V1AGRA."
+It won’t even waste the energy to tell anybody about it (which means it won't appear on a bounce report).

-How does this server know what spam is?
+But how does this server know what spam is?
 Your own recipients teach it.
-When you send an email to your list, and someone on your list thinks it’s spam, or doesn’t remember opting-in to your list, or if you purchased a list, that person can report you to SenderBase.
-Get enough complaints, and they’ll propagate your data to all the IronPort servers around the world, letting everyone know you’re a spammer.
+When you send an email to your list, and someone on your list thinks it’s spam—or doesn’t remember opting-in to your list, or if you never had permission in the first place—that recipient can report you to SenderBase, the world’s largest email monitoring network.
+If you get enough complaints, SenderBase will propagate your data to all the IronPort servers around the world, letting everyone know you’re a spammer.

-Incidentally, your ESP should be registered at SenderBase, so they can properly investigate every complaint generated in response to their users’ campaigns.
-MailChimp’s staff receives copies of any complaints that come in, so we can suspend the sender’s account and investigate immediately.
+Your ESP should be registered at SenderBase, so they can properly investigate every complaint generated in response to their users’ campaigns.
+MailChimp’s staff receives copies of any complaints that come in, so we can disable the sender’s account and investigate immediately.

-IronPort is only one of many email firewalls, gateways and security appliances you should learn about.
-Also see:
+IronPort is only one of many email firewalls, gateways and security appliances.
+There's also:

-All of those gatekeepers rely on reputation scores to block emails before they even get to the content-based spam filters.
-They all calculate reputation differently.
-So you better make sure your reputation is good by sending clean emails to clean lists.
+All of these gatekeepers rely on reputation scores to block emails before they even get to the content-based spam filters.
+They all calculate sending reputation differently.
+You can make sure your reputation is good by sending clean emails to clean lists.

-If you think you can send junk, get reported, then switch to a new email server, you’re sadly mistaken.
+If you think you can send junk, get reported, then just switch to a new email server, you’re sadly mistaken.
 Once you get reported, your company’s name and domain name are on the lists.
-They’ll know to block ALL emails with your name in it from now on—no matter who sends it or where it came from.
+Gatekeepers will know to block all emails with your name in it from now on, no matter who sends it or where it comes from.
 This is why affiliate-marketing programs can be so risky.
 Imagine thousands of sloppy email senders (your affiliates) buying lists and sending emails with your company’s domain name in them.
+Oof.

 Spam filters are equipped to catch obvious and evil spam, but they’re not as effective at predicting permission issues.
 ESPs often have a hard time detecting ignorant spammers too.
-Sometimes people just don’t know better—if a well meaning business owner sends an unsolicited email “blast” to a list he got from a tradeshow, he’s technically spamming.
-Omnivore can predict his lack of permission and send him a warning—it’ll help him learn better practices before it’s too late.
+Omnivore can predict users' lack of permission and send them a warning to help them develop better practices before it’s too late.
 If Omnivore detects an especially suspicious activity, we’ll suspend the account while our team investigates.

-So you’re not a spammer—how does Omnivore affect you?
-Since our technology prevents abuse on such a massive scale, you’ll achieve better deliverability by default—because even problem-free senders benefit from a self-cleaning system.
+If you’re not a spammer, how does Omnivore affect you?
+Well, because it prevents abuse on such a massive scale, you’ll achieve better deliverability by default.
+Even problem-free senders benefit from a self-cleaning system.

-Thanks for taking the time to learn about how to avoid spam filters.
-If you have any questions that weren’t addressed here, feel free to contact our support team at mailchimp.com/support.
-We’ll be happy to assist you.
+Thanks for taking the time to learn how you can avoid spam filters when sending with MailChimp.
+If you have any questions that were not addressed in this guide, feel free to contact our support or compliance teams directly.